 The book begins with Billy introducing himself.
 We learn that his father is killed during the Civil War.
 He is reared by his widowed mother, Hannelore, a second-generation German-American woman who has to be both mother and father to her only son, rears him.

 It is a tall order, but Billy grows up properly and is seemingly on the right path.
 His mother, a hardy and resilient woman, makes a decent living as a dressmaker in Lawrence, Kansas.
 An ardent believer in the value of a good education, she insists that Billy attend the newly minted University of Kansas in Lawrence.
-She is a strong influence in his life, as are several other people he meets along the way.
+She is a powerful influence in his life, as are several other people he meets along the way.

 There is Luther Longley, an African-American former army scout who Billy and his mother meet at Ft.
 Dodge in 1866.
 He escorts them the 300 miles to Lawrence and winds up being a close friend to both Billy and his mother.

-There is Horace Hawes, publisher and Editor of the Lawrence Union newspaper who takes Billy with him to start a new newspaper in Dodge City.
+There is Horace Hawes, publisher and Editor of the Lawrence Union newspaper who takes Billy with him to start a new paper in Dodge City.
 There is Ben Minot, a typesetter and former Northern Army Sharpshooter, who still carries a mini ball in his body from the war and a load of antipathy toward The Confederacy.

 Then there is the Bledsoe family–particularly Nate Bledsoe who blames Billy for the deaths of his mother and brother and who swears vengeance.